Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

   > [Info] Before creating an account, it is recommended to check the validity of the tax rate in the corresponding country in the *TAX KEYS* tab.

-5. Click the *Special features* drop-down list and select the appropriate option:
+5. Click the *Special features* drop-down list and select the appropriate option.
+The following options are available:

      - **( )Normal**
      - **(L)Locked**